prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation---December-2020.md

 December 17, 2020
 </pre>
 ### `Introduction`
 Many facial recognition algorithms show bias for one or more subgroups.
 A customer therefore requested that Private Identity provide a diversity evaluation of the Private Identity facial recognition algorithm.
 In addition, the customer asked for the ability to run the evaluation themselves.

 First, we built a Diversity in Faces (DIF) evaluation dataset, DIF-CELEB-1M.
-Then, we enhanced Private Identity's [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate predictions and enrolls.
-We then ran the Encryption Engine to enroll all faces in DIF-CELEB-1M and predict with each probe.
-We describe the evaluation results below.
+Then, we enhanced Private Identity's [Encryption Engine](https://github.com/openinfer/PrivateIdentity/wiki/Encryption-Engine-setup) to accommodate high-throughput predictions and enrolls.
+Finally, we ran the Encryption Engine to enroll all faces in DIF-CELEB-1M and predict each probe.
+We describe the results below.

 ### `DIF-CELEB-1M Fairness Evaluation Dataset`